-Most artists still have it seared in their minds that signing a record deal will make their musical career change overnight, but do you really know what a label can do for you and if it’s the best direction for your music?
+Most artists still have it seared in their minds that signing a record deal will make their musical career change overnight and are constantly wondering how to get signed to a record label, but do you really know what a label can do for you and if it’s the best direction for your music?
 Signing with a label can be fantastic for some artists but disastrous for others, so let’s break down the pros and cons of signing with a record label, which types of labels you can sign with and the contracts they offer.

 It’s quite clear as to why artists want to sign a major label record deal.
 With Universal holding the entire top 6 albums positions in Billboard 200 in October 2018, artists want that level of success and see a major label as the only way to get there.
 However, the independent labels have had success too.
 One such success being Ben Haggerty, aka Mackelmore, who decided to release his debut single ‘Thrift Shop’ completely independently.
 As of 2017, Haggerty was estimated a net worth of $18 million.